 The course is designed to provide a broad overview of the history of the United States from the end of Reconstruction (approximately 1877) to the present day.
-Significant emphasis will be placed on culture and society, the impact of historical ideas and events on worldviews, the rise of the United States as a dominant and influential world power, and the impact more recent American history has had on the world today.
+Significant emphasis will be placed on culture and society, the impact of historical ideas and events on worldviews, the rise of the United States as a dominant and influential world power, and the impact more recent quirj.